Top 5 Best Dog Dematting Tools

 Check Price On Amazon

-• Extra-long 2.5-inch blades: Reach deep into thick coats to remove mats and tangles
+• 2.5-inch steel blades: Reach deep to break up knots and mats

 • Heavy-duty rubber handle: Textured for a secure, comfortable grip